effequalsemeh/Exceptionally-Useless-Box/README.md

 # Exceptionally-Useless-Box
 All files related to building the Exceptionally Useless Box

+See demonstration of the device working here: https://youtu.be/8gKpCouH2lw

 NOTE: FILES ARE STILL BEING UPLOADED AND THIS REPOSITORY IS INCOMPLETE

 To-Do: